andrew/ultimate-awesome/README.md

 - [awesome-ai4molconformation-md](https://github.com/aspirincode/awesome-ai4molconformation-md) - List of molecules (small molecules, RNA, peptide, protein, enzymes, antibody,  and PPIs)  conformations and molecular dynamics (force fields) using generative artificial intelligence and deep learning.
 - [awesome-sweden](https://github.com/buren/awesome-sweden) - A curated list of awesome things to use when coding for the Swedish market.
 - [awesome-ton-smart-contracts](https://github.com/dkeysil/awesome-ton-smart-contracts) - 💎 A collection of awesome tools, docs and guides for developing smart contracts for the TON blockchain.
+- [awesome-lidar-place-recognition](https://github.com/hogyun2/awesome-lidar-place-recognition) - A curated list of Place Recognition methods, datasets, and various algorithms for LiDAR.
 - [awesome-deep-time-series-representations](https://github.com/itouchz/awesome-deep-time-series-representations) - A curated list of state-of-the-art papers on deep learning for universal representations of time series.
 - [awesome-comfyui](https://github.com/lucianosb/awesome-comfyui) - An awesome & curated list of cool tools for ComfyUI.
 - [awesome-learn-to-code](https://github.com/mike-north/awesome-learn-to-code) - A list of awesome resources for learning to code.
 - [awesome_or-tools](https://github.com/or-tools/awesome_or-tools) - A curated list of awesome OR-Tools community resources.
 - [awesome-data-science-viz](https://github.com/quantmind/awesome-data-science-viz) - :boom: :chart_with_upwards_trend: A curated list of data science, analysis and visualization tools.
+- [awesome-hbase](https://github.com/rayokota/awesome-hbase) - A curated list of awesome HBase projects and resources.
 - [awesome-elm-gamedev](https://github.com/rofrol/awesome-elm-gamedev) - A curated list of useful Elm tutorials, libraries and software for Game Development.
 Inspired by awesome list.
 Feel free to contribute.
 - [awesome-turso](https://github.com/tursodatabase/awesome-turso) - Awesome list about everything related to Turso.
 - [awesome-odroid-go](https://github.com/chrisdiana/awesome-odroid-go) - 🕹 A collection of awesome ODROID-GO emulators, games & resources 👾.